 4) as a mouthwash to ease oral issues such as plaque build

-Leave the sage tea covered to infuse for about 10 minutes, while preparing a blanket and a wooden spoon.
-Once you have uncovered the lid, mix it with a wooden spoon for more active substances to evaporate.
+Leave the sage tea covered to infuse for about 10 minutes while preparing a blanket and a wooden spoon.
+Once you have uncovered the lid, mix it with a wooden spoon to evaporate more active substances.
 Immediately cover with a blanket so that steam does not escape.
 Hold for as long as possible, at least 15-20 minutes.
 Inhale with frequent mixing.
 Excellent for relieving a stuffy nose and sinuses, as well as for the skin.

 6) hair rinse